mirestrepo/github-universe-25/slides.md

 # Agent HQ

 - **All agents available** with GitHub Copilot paid subscription
-- Single command center for all agents
+- **Single command center** for all agents (Mission Control)
-- Claude becomes native collaborator with Agent HQ
+- **Claude becomes native collaborator** with Agent HQ
+- Central orchestration hub for agentic workflows
+- Unified interface for agent management and monitoring
+- Foundation for multi-agent collaboration

 ---